Quick Links

 *While not collected at our depot, programs exist to bring medication back to pharmacies and tires back to car shops.

-On July 1, 2012, a couple of EPR programs expanded, enabling us to accept more items at the Maple Ridge Recycling Depot as part of the newest BC Stewardship Programs.
-While all electric & electronic items are accepted at the depot (“Everything with a battery or a cord!”), we also now accept items used with electronic systems including: 8-tracks, records, cassette tapes, CDs, DVDs, Blu-ray discs, laser discs, memory cards, game cartridges, VHS (& Beta!) tapes, floppy discs, & USB drives.
-The LightRecycle program is also expanding from just flourescent light bulbs & tubes to include all light bulbs, including incandescent, LED, halogen, & minature (flashlight & Christmas lights) light bulbs.
+All electric & electronic items are now accepted at the depot (“Everything with a battery or a cord!”), as well as any item used with electronic systems including: 8-tracks, records, cassette tapes, CDs, DVDs, Blu-ray discs, laser discs, memory cards, game cartridges, VHS (& Beta!) tapes, floppy discs, & USB drives.
+The LightRecycle program has also expanded from just flourescent light bulbs & tubes to include ALL lamps & light bulbs, including incandescent, LED, halogen, & minature (flashlight & Christmas lights) light bulbs.
 Other items that are included in expanding programs are medical grade electronics, car electronics (eg. GPS systems, stereos, & radios), all electric or electronic tools, and any sport, leisure, arts, craft, or hobby devices that have a power cord, plug, or battery.

 Want to learn more?